Braun Strowman: Last feuds before initial departure (2020–2021)

-Control Your Narrative (2021–2022)
+Control Your Narrative and Ring of Honor (2021–2022)

-Scherr made his independent debut at Free The Narrative 2: The Monsters In Us All, defeating the show's creator EC3.
-In January 2022, it was announced that Scherr would team with the former Erick Rowan (now Erick Redbeard) in a match against Bully Ray and nZo, which took place at Northeast Wrestling's WrestleFest XXVI on January 22, with Scherr and Redbeard winning the match.
+Scherr debuted at Free The Narrative 2: The Monsters In Us All, defeating the show's creator EC3.
+In January 2022, it was announced that Scherr would team with the former Erick Rowan (now Erick Redbeard) in a match against Bully Ray & nZo, which took place at Northeast Wrestling's WrestleFest XXVI on January 22, with Scherr and Redbeard winning the match.
 It marked the first time Scherr and Redbeard had teamed together in five years.

-Scherr debuted at the ROH pay-per-view Final Battle on December 11, 2021, where he, EC3, and Westin Blake formed the new Control Your Narrative stable and attacked Eli Isom, Dak Draper and Brian Johnson.
-On February 17, 2022, Scherr along with fellow professional wrestler EC3, announced the formation of their own wrestling promotion, Control Your Narrative (CYN).
-The company started tapings for their impending television deal in March; taking inspiration from Fight Club, the promotion featured talent booking their own storylines in a way that resembles the early stages of Fight Club's "Project: Mayhem".
+Scherr debuted at the ROH pay-per-view Final Battle on December 11, 2021, where he, EC3 & Westin Blake formed the new Control Your Narrative stable and attacked Eli Isom, Dak Draper and Brian Johnson.
+On February 17, 2022, Scherr along with fellow professional wrestler EC3, revealed the formation of their own wrestling promotion, Control Your Narrative (CYN).
+The company started tapings for their impending TV deal in March; taking inspiration from Fight Club, the promotion featured talent booking their own storylines in a way that resembles the early stages of Fight Club's "Project: Mayhem".

-Return to WWE (2022–present)
+Return to WWE (2022–2025)

 On September 1, 2022, Scherr was reported to have re-signed with WWE.
-On the September 5 episode of Raw, Braun Strowman returned to WWE and attacked every single competitor in a fatal four way tag team match.
-It was then reported that he would move to the SmackDown brand as a face.
-Strowman then began a short feud with Alpha Academy (Chad Gable and Otis), defeating Otis on the September 23 episode of SmackDown, and Gable on the October 3 episode of Raw.
-On the October 14 episode of SmackDown, Strowman was confronted by Omos, starting a feud between the two.
+On the September 5 show of Raw, Braun Strowman returned to WWE and attacked every competitor in a fatal four-way tag team match.
+On the October 14 show of SmackDown, Strowman was confronted by Omos, starting a feud between the two.
 At Crown Jewel on November 5, Strowman defeated Omos.

-Strowman then entered into the SmackDown World Cup with the winner earning an eventual Intercontinental Championship match against Gunther.
-He defeated Jinder Mahal in the first round before losing to Ricochet in the Semi-Final’s.

-Ricochet and Strowman then formed a shortly lived tag team to feud with Imperium, where Strowman and Ricochet emerged victorious against Ludwig Kaiser and Giovanni Vinci in a Miracle on 34th Street Fight on the Christmas Eve edition of SmackDown.
+Strowman entered into the SmackDown World Cup with the winner earning an eventual Intercontinental Championship match against Gunther.
+He defeated Jinder Mahal in the first round before losing to Ricochet in the semifinals after interference from Imperium.
+Strowman formed an alliance with Ricochet and feuded with Imperium, where Strowman and Ricochet emerged victorious against them in a Miracle on 34th Street Fight on the Christmas Eve edition of SmackDown.
+Strowman challenged Gunther for the Intercontinental Championship on the January 13, 2023 show of SmackDown, where Strowman lost.

-This led to an Intercontinental Championship match against Gunther on the January 13 episode of SmackDown, where Strowman lost.
-On the following episode of SmackDown, Strowman declared his entry into the 2023 Royal Rumble Match.
-At the Royal Rumble on January 28, Strowman entered the match at #27 eliminating Omos before being eliminated by eventual winner Cody Rhodes.
+In the 2023 WWE Draft, Strowman was drafted to the Raw brand.
+He went on hiatus soon thereafter due to undergoing neck surgery, but he made a brief return during the opening segment on the August 25 show of SmackDown which was a segment to honour his friend Bray Wyatt, who died due to a heart attack the previous day.
+Strowman returned from injury on the April 29, 2024 episode of Raw.
+In mid-2024, Strowman feuded with 'Big' Bronson Reed, in which they destroyed a variety of WWE property (including cars, backstage equipment and more), eventually culminating in a Last Monster Standing match on September 30.
+Strowman won after Seth 'Freakin' Rollins performed The Stomp on Reed, allowing Strowman to get to his feet.
+During the match, Strowman suffered a torn groin injury, putting him out of action for some time.